dianaluepke/bridgefoundry.github.io/job-description/finance-manager.md

 * Familiarity with the tech industry and/or coding
 * Familiarity with diversity & inclusion work

+## Time & Budget

+We expect this role to require an average of 25-40 hours/month depending on skill, and we have a budget of up to a $1,000/month for the role.
+We are open to proposals for different ways to structure payment.

 ## To Apply / Learn More

+For more information about the specifics of the role, see our FAQ [here](https://docs.google.com/document/d/1et8YopHgwZ5UkTfWsZpfp7-FvOa-SIZjKsmWBAkdVOM/edit?usp=sharing).

-Please send information about your past experience, including your experience working with diverse teams to jobs@bridgefoundry.org.
+To express interest, please send information about your past experience, including your experience working with diverse teams to jobs@bridgefoundry.org.
 Please ensure that your submission makes it clear that you are operating a business that offers these services and that you are eligible to work as a contractor.